-Please know that the safety of our students is our absolute #1 priority at Witt Elementary.
+Please know that the safety of our students is our highest priority.
 This handbook provides you with important information regarding the various safety policies and procedures at our school.
 Please review the policies with your child and refer to it as needed throughout the year.

 Your child has been provided with a folder.
 Students in primary grades will bring home the folder daily, while intermediate grade students will bring them home on Fridays.
 Please take time to review the items in the folder (behavior reports, graded work, notes from teachers, etc.) with your child.

 Please feel free to contact us when you have questions.
 The school phone number is 586-2862.
-I look forward to working with you this school year.
+I am excited to be a part of the Witt community and look forward to working with you.